hpssjellis/my-examples-for-the-arduino-portentaH7/research/i2c-orange/README.md

+a04 works t scna for I2C devices

-not working very well yet
+a01, a02, a03 not working very well yet

 orange led of hell